-When you picture triathlon gear, your mind may jump to wind-cheating bike frames or futuristic helmets.
-But perhaps the biggest breakthrough in cycling comfort emerged from an unlikely hero: the triathlon saddle.
-This clever seat, designed to suit the unique rigors of the tri racer, didn’t just transform one discipline-it’s quietly changed what riders everywhere expect from their time in the saddle.
+When you picture triathlon gear, your mind probably jumps to wind-cheating bike frames or futuristic helmets.
+But the biggest breakthrough in cycling comfort came from an unlikely hero: the triathlon saddle.
+This clever seat, built for the unique demands of tri racing, didn't just transform one discipline—it quietly changed what riders everywhere expect from their time in the saddle.

-Let’s take a look at how the humble tri saddle became ground zero for the age of personalized cycling ergonomics.
+Let's look at how the humble tri saddle became ground zero for personalized cycling ergonomics.

 From One-Size-Fits-All to One-Size-Fits-None

-Triathletes adopted road bikes early on, expecting them to work just as well when locked into the “aero” position.
+Triathletes adopted road bikes early on, expecting them to work just as well when locked into the aero position.
 They were in for a shock.
-The forward-leaning pose put far more pressure on sensitive areas, bringing on pain, numbness, and even serious health concerns.
-Older saddles, with their narrow noses, were simply not made for the rotated pelvis and steady posture required to ride fast and far in a triathlon.
+The forward-leaning pose put far more pressure on sensitive areas, causing pain, numbness, and even serious health concerns.
+Older saddles, with their narrow noses, simply weren't made for the rotated pelvis and steady posture required to ride fast and far in a triathlon.

 The solution wasn't tougher skin—it was a total rethink of saddle design.
 Engineers and fitters zeroed in on comfort, developing ideas that would ripple out to shape the entire cycling world.